Politics of Bhutan: Legislative branch

 Bhutan elects its legislative branch through universal suffrage under the Constitution of 2008.
 The Bhutanese parliament is bicameral, consisting of a National Council (upper house) and a National Assembly (lower house).

 Prior to 2008, the legislative branch was the unicameral Tshogdu.
 The Tshogdu had 150 members, 106 members elected at various dates for a three-year term in single-seat constituencies, 34 appointed members and 10 representatives of the monastic body.
 Suffrage in Bhutan at that time was unique in that each family unit, rather than individual, had one vote.

 Political parties and elections

 In Bhutan, political parties, elections, and referendums are overseen by the Election Commission, an independent government regulatory agency.

 Candidates for most elections and appointments in Bhutan must be non-partisan; however, political parties may slate candidates for seats in the National Assembly.
 The party that wins the most seats nominates the Prime Minister.
 The first Prime Minister, Jigme Thinley, was a member of the Bhutan Peace and Prosperity Party.
-The second Prime Minister, Tshering Tobgay, heads the People's Democratic Party.
-The current Prime Minister, Dr. Lotay Tshering, heads the Druk Nyamrup Tshongpa.
+The second Prime Minister, Tshering Tobgay, headed the People's Democratic Party.
+The third Prime Minister, Lotay Tshering, headed the Druk Nyamrup Tshogpa.
+As of January 2024, Tshering Tobgay returned as Prime Minister after the 2023–24 general election, again representing the People's Democratic Party.

 Political pressure groups include the Buddhist clergy; ethnic Nepalese organizations leading militant anti-government campaign; Indian merchant community and the exiled United Front for Democracy.